Whiplash

 What is whiplash?

-A neck injury caused by a sudden movement of the head.
+Whiplash is a neck injury caused by a sudden movement of the head forwards, backwards, or sideways.

-Neck pain, stiffness, and limited range of motion.
+Symptoms may include neck pain, stiffness, headaches, and limited range of motion.

 How is whiplash diagnosed?